|« PreviousNext »|

 Create any required databases and objects such as tables and views.
 For information, go to Data Definition Statements in the MySQL documentation.

 Establish procedures for importing or exporting data.
-For information on some recommended procedures, see Importing and Exporting Data From an Amazon RDS MySQL DB Instance.
+For information on some recommended procedures, see Importing and Exporting Data From a MySQL DB Instance.

 You may need to periodically change your DB instance, such as to resize or reconfigure the DB instance.
 For information, see Modifying a DB Instance Running the MySQL Database Engine.
 For additional information on specific tasks, see:

 You can configure your DB instance to take automated backups, or take manual snapshots, and then restore instances from the backups or snapshots.
-For information, see Backing Up and Restoring a DB Instance.
+For information, see Back Up and Restore.

 You can monitor an instance through actions such as viewing the MySQL logs, CloudWatch Amazon RDS metrics, and events.
-For information, see Monitoring a DB Instance .
+For information, see Monitoring .

 You can offload read traffic from your primary MySQL DB instance by creating read replicas.
 For information, see Working with Read Replicas.